The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 - Select Smart Business Rules.

-Once selected, a configuration window will open so you can define how the action should work.
+Once selected, the configuration window opens so you can define how the action should work.

 Destination field